mytriorings/symfony/README.md

 Work In Progress!

 ## Features
-- PHP with built in Httpd server
+- PHP with built-in Web server
 - Maria DB
 - Symfony CMD
 - Composer
+- Node

+## To Do
 - PHPUnit
 - Phan